Ruth Fainlight Exhibition in Nottingham, March-May 2023

 Film with photographer Emily Andersen and clips from her film portrait of Ruth Fainlight

 Andersen’s work is an intimate portrait of Fainlight, now aged 91, presenting fragments of the poet’s life.
 Taking inspiration from Renaissance triptychs and their depiction of different elements of the same subject across three panels, Somewhere Else Entirely captures the poet and writer at her home in London, making notes, on her walks, and in the seaside town of Brighton where she spent her teenage years.

 In Somewhere Else Entirely Fainlight talks off-screen, revealing fascinating insights into her life, her creative process, and how she is ‘in the hands of the poem’.
 In her voiceover, she movingly recites her poem ‘Somewhere Else Entirely’ composed after the death of her husband, the title poem from her most recent collection.

 Front Row, BBC Radio 4, Tuesday 20 November 2018, 7.15pm

 Ruth Fainlight was Front Row’s studio guest on 20 November.
-She spoke to John Wilson about her new poetry collection Somewhere Else Entirely.
+She spoke to John Wilson about her newly-published poetry collection Somewhere Else Entirely.

 Ruth read her poem ‘The Motorway’, and they discussed her poems ‘Oxygen Mask’ and then ‘World Events’.
 In the latter she writes about the trip to Devon that she had planned to make with her friend Sylvia Plath, and which never took place - the year being written about was 1963.